Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Bounding the Feynman-Kac Semigroup

-Theorems \ref{thm:kac} and \ref{thm:Lumer-Phillips} together yield a bound on the Feynman-Kac semigroup, in terms of the generator; this result, and generalizations, were proven in \cite{WU2000435}. \begin{corollary} Let $V:\mathcal{X}\to\mathbb{R}$ be bounded and measurable, and for $t\geq 0$ consider the Feynman-Kac semigroup $\mathcal{P}_t^V:L^2(\mu^*)\to L^2(\mu^*)$ with generator $(A+V,D(A))$.
+Propositions \ref{thm:kac} and \ref{thm:Lumer-Phillips} together yield a bound on the Feynman-Kac semigroup, in terms of the generator; this result, and generalizations, were proven in \cite{WU2000435} (see Case I in the proof of Theorem 1). \begin{proposition} Let $V:\mathcal{X}\to\mathbb{R}$ be bounded and measurable, and for $t\geq 0$ consider the Feynman-Kac semigroup $\mathcal{P}_t^V:L^2(\mu^*)\to L^2(\mu^*)$ with generator $(A+V,D(A))$.

 Define